emperk/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers to the questions within `interview_answers.md` file.
 These will not be counted as a part of your sprint score but will be helpful for preparing you for your endorsement interview, and enhancing overall understanding.

 1. What are the main differences between a stateful and a functional component?
+  ANSWER: Stateful components implement logic & state and functional components don't.
+Functional components actually don't use state because they simply just accept data & then display them.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?
+  ANSWER: componentWillMount function is called before the render method is executed. componentWillUpdate is called right before the component renders.

 3. Define stateful logic.
+  ANSWER: Stateful logic is logic that is built into a component.
+It deals with the state in the component.

 4. What are the three step of creating a successful test?
 What is done in each phase?
+  ANSWER: Arrange, act, & assert.
+Arrange is setting up the react component that is being tested.
+Act is executing the behavior (if there is one) and extract what is being tested.
+Assert is checking to see if we got the response that is being expected.